robertson809/lemonade/README.md

 By Michael Robertson and Andrew Miller for Davidson College's Machine Reasoning Homework 2

+### Demo

+In /src, run Tournament and provide 4 arguements: 3 bots also in the /src folder, as well as the desired number of rounds.

 ### Table of Contents:
 - [Abstract](#abstract)
 - [Introduction](#introduction)